Purpose

 The Committee will have a Chair who will be responsible for, with input from the other members of the Committee, calling, establishing agendas for, and supervising the Committee meetings.
 The Chair will report to the Board the actions and recommendations of the Committee.

-The meetings of and other actions taken by the Committee will be governed by the same rules regarding meetings, action without meetings, notice, waiver of notice, and quorum and voting requirements as are applicable to the Board of Directors.
+The meetings of and other actions taken by the Committee will be governed by the same rules regarding meetings, action without meetings, notice, waiver of notice, and quorum and voting requirements as are applicable to the Board.
 The Committee may also take any action permitted in this Charter by unanimous written consent.

 The Committee may request any officer or employee of Morningstar or Morningstar’s outside legal counsel to attend a Committee meeting or to meet with any members of, or advisors to, the Committee.

-Prior to selecting or receiving advice from a compensation consultant, legal counsel (other than in-house counsel) or other advisor to the Committee, the Committee shall take into consideration such factors as could affect the independence of such consultant, counsel or advisor as may be identified from time to time in the rules and regulations of the SEC and the listing standards of the Nasdaq Stock Market.
+Prior to selecting or receiving advice from a compensation consultant, legal counsel (other than in-house counsel) or other advisor to the Committee, the Committee shall take into consideration such factors as could affect the independence of such compensation consultant, legal counsel or other advisor, as may be identified from time to time in the rules and regulations of the Securities and Exchange Commission (the “SEC”) and the listing standards of the Nasdaq Stock Market.

 The Committee may, in its discretion and only to the extent consistent with applicable law and regulations, delegate certain of its authority to a subcommittee of the Committee.